elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > This indicates that packets are bottlenecked at at least one socket queue, which means either the socket queue drains packets too slowly, or packet volume is too large for that socket queue.
 If it is the latter, then verify the logs of any network-intensive application for lost data - to resolve this, you would need to optimize or reconfigure the offending application.
 >
 > **Socket receive buffer size** - Socket send and receive sizes are dynamically adjusted, so they rarely need to be manually edited.
-If further analysis, such as the analysis presented in the SystemTap network example, **sk&#95;stream&#95;wait_memory.stp**, suggests that the socket queue's drain rate is too slow, then you can increase the depth of the application's socket queue.
+If further analysis, such as the analysis presented in the SystemTap network example, **sk_stream_wait_memory.stp**, suggests that the socket queue's drain rate is too slow, then you can increase the depth of the application's socket queue.
 To do so, increase the size of receive buffers used by sockets by configuring either of the following values:
 >
 > **rmem_default** - A kernel parameter that controls the default size of receive buffers used by sockets.
 To configure this, run the following command:
 >